wesleybeckner/genetic_algorithm_rdkit/README.md

 ### Genetic Algorithm Can Accurately Navigate Structure Space for Ionic Liquids with Desirable Properties

+Genetic algorithms that use QSPR models in their fitness test can be used to navigate molecular structure space and design new materials.

 1. X versions - no RDKit integration
 2. X versions - RDKit integration
     1. atomic mutations, alpha-num fitness test, fixed bonds, non-random starting structure